 - With one hand, pinch the tip of the condom to leave room for the ejaculate.

 - With the other hand, place the condom on the erect penis or object and roll it down to the base.

 - Continue using this hand to guide any air bubbles out of the condom.

 - Add lube to the outside of the condom to avoid excess friction that may cause breakage.

-- Hold the base of the condom as you pull out to avoid slippage.
+- Hold the base of the condom as you or your partner pulls out to avoid slippage.

 - Remove the condom and throw away in the trash, not the toilet.

 More of a visual learner?
 You may want to check out Planned Parenthood's What is a Condom and How is it Used video for a tutorial.
 To more specifically address your question about taking the condom off: for many folks, an erection is lost quickly after ejaculating.
 As a result, the condom's fit gets a bit more loose and ejaculate can leak out of the sides.
 It’s also possible that the condom can more easily slip off during this time — thereby increasing the risk of pregnancy or STI transmission in either situation.
 So, what you heard was correct: pulling out while the penis is still erect just after ejaculation is recommended.

 Lastly, as for your concern about your partner's pleasure, you could hold the rim of the condom against the base of your penis to secure it in place after ejaculation has occurred if you’re both still into the action.
 You might also consider having a chat about other ways they could achieve orgasm or, because an orgasm doesn't always have to be the end-all of a sexual experience, you could take a sex break after you ejaculate and commence with other pleasurable activities with your partner.
 If this starts to get your collective motors runnin' once again, check in with your partner to see if they're into it and grab a new condom (they aren't reusable) before returning to penetrative sex.